Are You Looking for a Pedestrian Accident Lawyer in NYC?

 Every year in New York City and throughout the State thousands of pedestrians are injured or killed in motor vehicle accidents.
 In fact, over the past few years in New York City alone, hundreds of pedestrians have been killed as a result of being struck by a motor vehicle.
 According to the New York State government, although only about eight percent of the total traffic crashes in the state are pedestrian crashes, they are far more likely to result in serious injury or death.
 The majority of pedestrian crashes happen in urban areas with New York City accounting for 72% of the crashes and 59% of the fatalities involving a pedestrian.

 Pedestrian knock down accidents are usually the fault of the drivers of motor vehicles.
 Among the more common causes are drivers who speed, run traffic signals or fail to yield the right of way to pedestrians, particularly those within a crosswalk when making a turn.
 More recently, inattentive or distracted driving has been identified as the most common cause of motor vehicle accidents in New York.
-This is often seen with cell phone use and texting or simply a driver not paying attention. ( See our blog posts for recent NYC pedestrian accidents and car accident statistics on a monthly and annual basis).
+This is often seen with cell phone use and texting or simply a driver not paying attention. ( See our blog posts for recent NYC pedestrian accidents and car accident statistics)

 Laws exist both in New York City and New York State whose goal is to protect pedestrians from being the victims of motor vehicle accidents.
 Often, the key to the successful resolution of these claims is having an attorney familiar with the various sections of the New York State Vehicle and Traffic Law as well as the New York City Traffic Rules and Regulations as promulgated by the New York City Department of Transportation.